willirath/2025-02_climate_attribution_course_prep/README.md

 Hence, it accommodates the impatient who may want to have a look at the data while the download is still running.

 If everything looks good, we can delete the `.zip` and `.nc` files from `data/orig/`.

+### Zarr stores

+For time series analysis, we choose chunking along the time axis with just enough footprint in the spatial domain that we don't loose performance for the chunking logistics.
+(Typically, chunks of about 100 MB are good.
+So for 100 years of daily data at single precision, we'll need a chunk size of `sqrt(100e6 / 100 / 365 / 4) ~ 30` in the horizontal dimensions.)

+Zarr stores are created with the [convert_to_zarr.ipynb](notebooks/convert_to_zarr.ipynb) notebook.